Australian Natural Adventures

 early history of Sydney.
 Many of the buildings date from the very

-settlement, and are convict-built.
-After this take a
+first years of the settlement, and are convict-built.
+After this take

-guided tour of the famous Sydney Opera House, with an option to dine
+a guided tour of the famous Sydney Opera House, with an option to

-in the restaurant, with its superb views across Sydney harbour, afterwards.
+dine in the restaurant, with its superb views across Sydney harbour,

-With prior arrangement a concert or opera can be attended (season
+afterwards.
+With prior arrangement a concert or opera can be attended

-permitting) – please check with us for a program.
-There are
+(season permitting) – please check with us for a program.
+There

-also many small restaurants around the Quay, a wonderful place to
+are also many small restaurants around the Quay, a wonderful place

 Today is free to explore this vibrant and friendly city.
 In addition